EGYPTIAN MUSEUM

 Egyptian museum with several rooms displaying works of art, ancient Egyptian gods, sarcophagi...

 Like the rest of the country, the Egyptian Museum is cramped for space.
-It won't be for much longer, as some of its works are due to be moved to the Grand Egyptian Museum, which has yet to open at the time of writing.
-The works presented below will undoubtedly be organized differently once the famous Grand Museum has opened its doors, with the whole of Tutankhamen's Treasure being moved, impacting on a large part of the Egyptian Museum's museography.
+It won't be for much longer, as some of its works are due to be moved to the Grand Egyptian Museum, which is due to open in part in 2024.
+The works presented below will undoubtedly be organized differently once the famous Grand Museum has fully opened its doors.
+In particular, the entire Treasury of Tutankhamun will be relocated, impacting a large part of the Egyptian Museum's museography.

 If you're an enthusiast, a single visit won't be enough to tour the hundred thousand or so antiquities on display.
 Especially as the lack of space and the dizzying profusion of pieces will put your nerves to the test, and after two hours, nothing will hold your attention any longer: you'll wander wearily over marvels that deserve more sustained attention.
 After this visit, the temples and tombs of Upper Egypt will seem quite empty!